Failure Mode and Effect Analysis ( FMEA ) and Failure Modes, Effects and Criticality Analysis ( FMECA )

 - Criticality Analysis (FMEA with Criticality Analysis = FMECA)

 Published Standards and Guidelines

 There are a number of published guidelines and standards for the requirements and recommended reporting format of failure mode and effects analyses.
-Some of the main published standards for this type of analysis include SAE J1739, AIAG FMEA-3 and MIL-STD-1629A.
+Some of the main published standards for this type of analysis include SAE J1739, AIAG FMEA-4 and MIL-STD-1629A.
 In addition, many industries and companies have developed their own procedures to meet the specific requirements of their products/processes.
-As an example, Figure 1 shows a sample Process FMEA (PFMEA) in the Automotive Industry Action Group (AIAG) FMEA-3 format.
-Click to enlarge the image.
+As an example, Figure 1 shows a sample Process FMEA (PFMEA) in the Automotive Industry Action Group (AIAG) FMEA-4 format.

 Basic Analysis Procedure for FMEA or FMECA

 The basic steps for performing an Failure Mode and Effects Analysis (FMEA) or Failure Modes, Effects and Criticality Analysis (FMECA) include:

 - Assemble the team

 - Gather and review relevant information

 - Identify the item(s) or process(es) to be analyzed